WouterStemgee/azure-bicep-training/1_Introduction.md

     - **Easy transition from JSON**: not a difficult process to transition to using Bicep when already using a declarative template language, you can use Bicep CLI to decompile any ARM template into a Bicep template
         - `bicep decompile`
 - When not to use Bicep
-    - Existing tool set: sometimes it makes sense to use existing financial/knowledge investments when you consider adopting a new process
+    - **Existing tool set**: sometimes it makes sense to use existing financial/knowledge investments when you consider adopting a new process
-    - Multi-cloud: other Cloud providers don't support Bicep as a template language, open-source tools like Terraform can be used for multi-cloud deployments
+    - **Multi-cloud**: other Cloud providers don't support Bicep as a template language, open-source tools like Terraform can be used for multi-cloud deployments